 Best for: Small businesses and individuals who want modern performance technology, multiple server location options, and worry-free migration support.

-2. InterServer – Best Price-Lock Guarantee
+2. InterServer – Best Battle-Tested US-Only Host

 InterServer has been operating since 1999, making it one of the oldest and most battle-tested providers on this list.
 They operate from their own data centers in Secaucus, New Jersey, and Los Angeles, California, giving them full control over their infrastructure.